ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 ### Working with dynamic inventory

-- go to AWS Management Console and select the IAM roles:
+- Go to AWS Management Console and select the IAM roles:

-- click the  "create role" then create a role with "AmazonEC2FullAccess"
+- Click the  "create role" then create a role with "AmazonEC2FullAccess"

-- go to EC2 instance Dashboard, and select the control-node instance
+- Go to the EC2 instance Dashboard, and select the control-node instance

-- select actions -> security -> modify IAM role
+- Select actions -> security -> modify IAM role

-- select the role that you have just created for EC2 full access and save it.
+- Select the role that you have just created for EC2 full access and save it.

 - install "boto3 and botocore"